0xProject/0x-mesh/blockwatch/SPECIFICATION.md

 Proposed package hierarchy and organization within the `0x-mesh` project.

 - `db` -- Contains all the logic related to interfacing with IndexDB & Redis databases
-  - `db.go` -- Contains the key-value database interface
+  - `db.go` -- Contains a higher-level interface around LevelDB that adds index support
-  - `indexdb.go` -- Contains the IndexDB-backed implementation of the db interface
-  - `redis.go` -- Contains the Redis-backed implementation of the db interface
 - `core` -- Contains the core ETH-staked messaging logic
   - `core.go` -- Allows for a core node to be instantiated
   - `networking` -- Contains all p2p networking logic (TODO: Flesh this out more)
-  - `ethwatch` -- Enables watching ETH balances for changes
   - `sharing` -- Contains the logic for sharing messages with peers
   - `reputation` -- Manages the reputations of neighbors
   - `messages` -- Manages the messages DB (`message` is defined as [payload, signature])
 - `ethereum` -- Contains all logic that is Ethereum-specific.
   - `blockwatch` -- Enables watching Ethereum blocks in a block reorg friendly way
   - `eventwatch` -- Enables contract event watching in a block reorg friendly way
+  - `ethwatch` -- Enables watching ETH balances for changes
 - `0x` -- Contains all 0x-specific logic
   - `orderwatch` -- Enables watching a set of orders for order-relevant state changes
     - `orderwatch.go` -- See above